Michigan Criminal Defense – Frequently Asked Questions

 “What if I feel that the police violated my constitutional rights?”

 A criminal defense attorney seeks to exclude evidence obtained due to police misconduct.
 At times, police misconduct occurs during searches of vehicles and homes.
 Additionally, if law enforcement is too aggressive in obtaining an incriminating statement from a suspect, it may violate their Miranda rights.
 Litigation in the criminal court allows a defense lawyer to protect his client’s rights by submitting motions to the judge seeking to exclude the recovered evidence or received statements from the trial.
-A successful motion to suppress evidence cripples the prosecutor’s case, causing the matter to be dismissed or substantially reduced in plea negotiations.
+A successful motion to suppress evidence weakens the prosecutor’s case, causing the matter to be dismissed or substantially reduced in plea negotiations.

 If the defendant is not a U.S. citizen, how will the immigration status be affected by an arrest?

 Criminal convictions may cause direct and grave consequences to someone’s immigration status, often leading to deportation proceedings.
 The INS guidelines are often very complex, and our criminal defense attorneys frequently confer with immigration law specialists to advise clients appropriately.
-Before going to court, our criminal lawyers discuss with clients their immigration status.
+Before going to court, our criminal lawyers discuss their immigration status with clients.
 Our criminal law attorneys often seek plea bargains with charges reduced or changed so that they are not considered crimes by the INS.
 Prosecutors will frequently work with respected defense counsel, consider reasonable alternatives to crimes of moral turpitude, which are subject to deportation, and convert any possible custody time to community service work.

 In Michigan, law enforcement runs jails and regularly verifies immigration status upon receiving an inmate.
 As a result, an “immigration hold” may be placed as soon as an inmate is in custody, subjecting them to deportation proceedings.
 The inmate may be deported from the United States after the INS picks the inmate up from the sheriff or police department’s custody.
 The saddest part is that the inmate may be innocent of all charges and get deported because their immigration status is questionable.